davidcassany/elemental/docs/image-customization.md

 A user wants to customize and produce a RAW image that will be running an operating system, Kubernetes distribution and Rancher version that are supported by the aforementioned consumer product.

-Furthermore, using this image, the user wants to setup a multi-node Kubernetes cluster that will be extended with the `NeuVector` Helm chart along with a specific set of Kubernetes manifests that will enable access to the Rancher UI.
+Furthermore, using this image, the user wants to enable compliance with FIPS and setup a multi-node Kubernetes cluster that will be extended with the `NeuVector` Helm chart along with a specific set of Kubernetes manifests that will enable access to the Rancher UI.

 #### Configuration directory setup